A Complete Guide To The Laguna Torre Hike

 These are some of the best places to stay in El Chalten:

-• Maffìa is a plain eatery that still makes home made pasta.
-Sauces are not the way we make them in Italy, but good enough.
+• Maffìa is a plain eatery that still makes homemade pasta.
+The sauces are not the way we make them in Italy, but they are good enough.
 Prices are fair.

 • Ahonikenk makes some of the Argentine staples, including a good Milanesa.
-Portions are huge and prices fair.
+Portions are huge, and prices are fair.

 • Curcuma is one of the few options for vegans.